 - Feelings of calmness, euphoria, or a false sense of well being

-Long term use or abuse can lead to more serious side effects, including:
+Long-term use or abuse can lead to more serious adverse effects, including:

 - Increased blood sugar levels

 Why is Morphine Dangerous?

 Morphine use is dangerous because it can be highly addictive.
 Mixing morphine with other central nervous system (CNS) depressants, such as alcohol can greatly increase the risk of overdose and even death.